|British Sky Tours||

 Shoreham Airport - the station sits in the top left corner of the photo and the motorway is just a couple of hundred yards too far left to make the photo.
 The River Adur flows beside a long spit forming Shoreham Harbour before reaching the sea.

-With a decade of experience behind our team we have learned that flying the larger aircraft adds a proportionately small cost to the overall price - far outweighed by the comfort bonus.
-The Piper Chieftain in the photo above is a very comfortable eight seat aircraft.
+With almost twenty years experience behind our team we have learned that flying with a larger aircraft adds a proportionately small cost to the overall price - far outweighed by the comfort bonus.
 The American company directors in the photo - starting two days of studying D Day for management training - told us that Synergy Aviation's aircraft was the first comfortable ride they'd experienced since their arrival in Europe!

 Your sky guide was just old enough to serve as a young paratrooper and then officer with many who jumped on D Day.